The government have produced guidance on Transparency in Supply Chains to help employers meet their new responsibilities under the Modern Slavery Act.

 What happens if a business fails to comply and doesn’t provide a statement?

 The Secretary of State has powers to seek an injunction through the High Court requiring the organisation to comply.
-If the organisation fails to comply with this injunction then they will be in contempt of a court order which is punishable by an unlimited fine.
+If the organisation fails to comply with this injunction,they’ll be in contempt of a court order – an infraction punishable by an unlimited fine.

 While the legal penalties for non-compliance are limited, some organisations can naturally expect pressure groups to monitor their compliance.